arnabghorui/smai_project/README.md

 - ## Data:
-    The data for this project was obtained from
+    The data is provided in an csv file.
+Here

 - ## Data Extraction:
     First we accumulated all the data in a single json file, which is a list of dict.